krystof-k/markdown-print/README.md

 ./scripts/build
 ```

-And you should see a newly created PDF file in `output` folder.
+And you should see a newly created PDF file in the `output` folder.

-*If you get `pdflatex not found` error, this commands should fix it:*
+*If you get `pdflatex not found` error, these commands should fix it:*

 ```sh
 # Append correct path to .bash_profile